 Look for the sites below to bring the new Lemon Lime Maranta home.

 |Place To Buy||Shipping Time|

 If you wish to add Maranta’s cousins to your home, choose anyone from 15 types of Prayer Plants.

-The amalgam-patterned foliage of the Lemon Lime Maranta adds an amazing look to any landscape.
+The amalgam-patterned foliage of the Lemon Lime Maranta adds a fantastic look to any landscape.

-Be sure to provide the Maranta with a tropical setting with partial shade in extreme afternoons to enjoy it as a tabletop or desktop plant.
+Also, add a bit of tropicality to the Lemon Lime Maranta care checklist with partial shade in extreme afternoons to enjoy it as a tabletop or desktop plant.